rSensation/xeneta-tech-task/README.md

 - run `pnpm dev:ocean` from the root folder
 - or navigate to the `apps/ocean-freight` folder and run `pnpm dev`

+## How to build

+Run corresponding build task:
+-`pnpm build:air` for air-freight
+-`pnpm build:ocean` for ocean-freight

+Or navigate to the app's folder and run `pnpm build`

 ## Tools

 1. For monorepo structure management, I used _pnpm_ knowing that it's a perfect tool for that and to get more familiar with it.